 Where are the cheapest places to stay in Central London?

 Unfortunately, there are no cheap places in Central London.
-Check out the recommendations above for budget and solo travel options that keep costs low while staying in the middle of things.
-Consider South Bank (near the river), Marylebone, and City of London neighborhoods to occasionally find a deal.
+Check out the recommendation above for budget and solo travel options that keep costs low while staying in the middle of things.

 Where should I avoid staying in London?